Hard hat

-A hard hat is a type of helmet predominantly used in workplace environments such as industrial or construction sites to protect the head from injury due to falling objects, impact with other objects, debris, rain, and electric shock.
+A hard hat is a type of helmet predominantly used in hazardous environments such as industrial or construction sites to protect the head from injury due to falling objects (such as tools and debris), impact with other objects, and electric shock, as well as from rain.
 Suspension bands inside the helmet spread the helmet's weight and the force of any impact over the top of the head.
 A suspension also provides space of approximately 30 mm (1.2 inches) between the helmet's shell and the wearer's head, so that if an object strikes the shell, the impact is less likely to be transmitted directly to the skull.
 Some helmet shells have a mid-line reinforcement ridge to improve impact resistance.
 The rock climbing helmet fulfills a very similar role in a different context and has a very similar design.

 A bump cap is a lightweight hard hat using a simplified suspension or padding and a chin strap.
 Bump caps are used where there is a possibility of scraping or bumping one's head on equipment or structure projections but are not sufficient to absorb large impacts, such as that from a tool dropped from several stories.